 The battery system shall be sized in accordance with the requirements of this section and using the methodology described in IEEE Standard 485: Recommended Practice for Sizing Lead Acid Batteries for Stationary Applications.
 A worked example is included in Section 13.0.

-6.5.1 Battery Duty Cycle
+6.5.1 Battery Duty Cycles

-The battery system shall, in the event of a failure of either the charger or its ac supply, be capable of supporting:
+The battery system shall, in the event of a failure of either the charger or its ac supply, be capable of supporting the standing dc load for a period of 72 hours.